-This topic describes how to use OceanBase Connector/C and OceanBase Cloud to build an application for basic database operations, such as table creation, data insertion, and data query.
+This topic describes how to use OceanBase Connector/C to build an application that connects to OceanBase Cloud and performs basic operations such as creating tables, inserting data, and querying data.

 Download the c-oceanbase-capi sample project Prerequisites

-- You have registered an OceanBase Cloud account, and created a cluster instance and an Oracle-compatible tenant in OceanBase Cloud.
-For more information, see Create a cluster instance and Create a tenant.
+- You have registered for an OceanBase Cloud account, created an instance and an Oracle-compatible tenant.
+For more information, see Create an instance and Create a tenant.

-- You have installed OceanBase Connector/C. Contact OceanBase Technical Support to obtain the installation package of OceanBase Connector/C for Windows.
+- You have installed the OceanBase Connector/C driver.
+Contact Technical Support for the installation package of the OceanBase Connector/C driver for Windows.

 - You have installed Visual Studio.